 Of course, whether or not you’re found guilty would ultimately depend on a few things — (a) whether you’re prosecuted and (b) what a judge rules in your case.
 However, that’s a pretty big risk to take.
 It’s also a risk you can easily avoid by not purchasing a shelf corporation and simply building your business credit the right way.

 Experian states that off-the-shelf companies were formerly used to streamline new business startups.
 “However, selling [shelf companies] as a way to get around credit guidelines is new, making them unethical and possibly illegal.”

-They Might Not Work
+Why They Might Not Work

 Plans to use shelf corporations as a way to quickly access business credit don’t always work out.
 For example, you might purchase a shelf corporation that isn’t in good standing with lenders and has a poor business credit profile.
 Another potential hiccup in your plan could occur if the business credit bureaus or lenders sniff out a shelf corporation scheme when you apply for business financing.

-If a business credit bureau gets wind that a company is suddenly reporting new officers and it looks like a shelf corporation ploy, the age of your company might be reset to 0 on your business credit profile.
+If a business credit bureau gets wind that a company is suddenly reporting new officers and it looks like a shelf corporation ploy, the age of your company might be reset to zero on your business credit profile.
 Lenders might deny your application for credit or shut down existing lines of credit if they become suspicious that you’re trying to manipulate the system as well.

 Shelf Company vs. Shell Company